johnridesabike/bikewalklife/content/posts/2020/atlanta-and-25-mph-speed-limits.md

 It’s clear from the conversation (as it’s reported) that these changes are not intended to disrupt car-domination.
 But lowering speed limits, and challenging the bias that we need our cars to always move as fast as possible, is a step in the right direction.

-A “vision zero” plan for street safety should include a strategy to lower the number of total cars, not just slow the existing ones.
+A “vision zero” plan for street safety should ideally include a strategy to lower the total number of cars, not just slow the existing ones.